amadeus4dev/hackathon-starter/README.md

 ## Cheat Sheet

-We normally bring some printed copies to the hackathons.
-For your convenience, [here](https://github.com/amadeus4dev/hackathon-starter/blob/master/cheatsheets/amadeus4dev.pdf) you have the pdf version.
+We normally bring some printed copies to the hackathons, but for your convenience, [here](https://github.com/amadeus4dev/hackathon-starter/blob/master/cheatsheets/amadeus4dev.pdf) you have the pdf version.

 Let's save the planet!